maarten-vandeperre/software-template-parent_kotlin/README.md

 **Disclaimer**:
 This project is still WIP, so extra features will be added and no thoroughly testing done yet.

+This project covers a parent template for microservices that can be used to manage dependencies and common code centrally.
+It is created for the fictive "maarten" company, which you will see popping up within the package and module names.
+Feel free to change it to your company's or organization's name.

 ## Usage
 In order to create a project, dependent on this parent template, process the following tasks:
 1. Create a new git repository.